ubikorp/astro-lacking/src/content/post/playlists/2019-08-27-instant-pace.md

   song: BREAK
 - sequence: 10
   song: Hot for Teacher
-  artist: The Bird and The Bee
+  artist: The Bird + the Bee
   artist_slug: bird-bee
   album: Interpreting the Masters, Volume 2 (A Tribute to Van Halen)
   time: '4:44'